joseyskindaweird/Calculus-Run-GD/README.md

 # A texture pack for Geometry Dash that includes the most random images, memes, and audio from my friends.

 How to install:
+1. Launch Geometry Dash and head to Options then Graphics.
+Then set the graphics quality to High.
+(I only edited UHD files)
+2. Exit Geometry Dash, and head to your Steam library.
-1. Right Click Geometry Dash on your Steam library then Manage > Browse Local Files.
+3. Right Click Geometry Dash on your Steam library then Manage > Browse Local Files.
-2. Backup your resources folder somewhere so you don't lose the original files. **(please.)**
+4. Backup your resources folder somewhere so you don't lose the original files. **(please.)**
-3. Drag contents of "Resources" into the "Resources" folder in your local files in your GD Directory.
+5. Drag contents of "Resources" into the "Resources" folder in your local files in your GD Directory.
-4. Replace the files in the destination and make sure you don't delete CCLocalLevels.dat!!
+6. Replace the files in the destination and make sure you don't delete CCLocalLevels.dat!!
-5. Open the game and see if it works, you'll know when it works. **Believe me.**
+7. Open the game and see if it works, you'll know when it works. **Believe me.**

 **May break when 2.2 comes out!
 I will make it compatible with 2.2 if does break!!! :3**